 If nothing is done to warm up the sufferer at this point, things become very serious and the following occurs:

 loss of consciousness.

-According to the Health and Safety Executive’s (HSE) Construction Industry Advisory Committee, workers are particularly at risk from cold when the ambient temperature is below 10°C. When the air temperature is 10°C, and the wind speed is 20 miles per hour, the effective temperature, so far as the body is concerned, drops to 0°C. A temperature of about -1°C drops to about -9°C with a wind speed of 10 miles per hour.
+According to the Health and Safety Executive’s (HSE) Construction Industry Advisory Committee, workers are particularly at risk from cold when the ambient temperature is below 10°C. When the air temperature is 10°C, and the wind speed is 20 miles per hour, the effective temperature, so far as the body is concerned, drops to 0°C. With a wind speed of 10 miles per hour, a temperature of about –1°C will seem more like –9°C.

 When the body is exposed to cold temperatures, effects can include dehydration, numbness, shivering, frostbite, immersion foot and hypothermia.
 In very cold weather, workers can face two major health problems: hypothermia and frostbite.

 Frostbite can be caused by exposure to very cold weather, as well as through contact with extremely cold objects, such as metal tools.
 It commonly affects the face, ears, fingers and toes.